Eugenie Bouchard: 2013: Breakthrough

-For the 2013 season Bouchard enlisted Nathalie Tauziat to coach and travel with her part-time, and Bouchard transformed her defensive, retrieving tactics from junior level into a game of aggression.
+For the 2013 season, Bouchard enlisted Nathalie Tauziat to coach and travel with her part-time, and Bouchard transformed her defensive, retrieving tactics from junior level into a game of aggression.
 Tauziat was let go after the season and Saviano committed to a more present role alongside Bouchard.

 At the start of the season, Bouchard attempted to qualify for the main draw at the Sydney International, but lost to Storm Sanders in the first round of the qualifiers.
 She played the qualifiers for the Australian Open and was eliminated by Daria Gavrilova in the second round.
 Bouchard played in the main draw of the Copa Bionaire in Colombia.
 She beat Laura Thorpe in the opening round but lost to Alexandra Panova in the next round.
 At the Copa Colsanitas, she had to play the qualifying rounds again.
-She beat Richèl Hogenkamp in the opening round but lost to Arantxa Parra Santonja in the second.
-Bouchard played in the main draw of the Mexican Open in Acapulco where she beat Eva Birnerová in the first round, and then was defeated by defending champion and top seed Sara Errani.
+She beat Richèl Hogenkamp in the opening round but the lost to Arantxa Parra Santonja.
+Bouchard played in the main draw of the Mexican Open in Acapulco where she beat Eva Birnerová in the first round, before she was defeated by defending champion and top seed, Sara Errani.
 She received a wildcard entry to the Miami Open and beat Shahar Pe'er in her opening match and was defeated in the second round by world No. 2, Maria Sharapova.